 So much chatter about railway stock that would shame a top restaurant, but here numbers replaced flavours.
 Train geeks like stocks with numbers, but this is the Bubble Car, far too delightful for a mere stock number.

 A single track runs through the countryside from between Aylesbury and Princes Risborough, with two tiny single platform stations along the route.
-A man with camera was waiting at Little Kimble to get on board, a suit and briefcase commuter disembarked at Monks Risborough.
+A man with camera was waiting at Little Kimble station to get on board, a suit and briefcase commuter disembarked at Monks Risborough station.

 The train growled its way along, a rumble and shaking that is unlike anything you get on trains today.
 The train was alive, an engine that could be listened to for its mood and temperament, a carriage that creaked and groaned.
 Trains today glide along, a quiet hum being the only sound of energy being turned into motion.
 Older trains had a connection between man and machine that told you of actions and mechanics going on just beneath your feet.
 You could feel the machine at work.